 We had a \$5.0 million Credit Facility with Square 1 Bank (Square 1) that is secured by a lien covering all of our assets as of March 31, 2015.
 As of March 31, 2015 and December 31, 2014, the outstanding principal balance under the Credit Facility was approximately \$1.4 million.
 The term loans under the Credit Facility are to be made available to us upon the following terms: (i) \$2,000,000 was made available on November 10, 2014; and (ii) \$3,000,000 (the Tranche B Loan) is to be made available to us following the satisfaction of certain conditions, including receipt of positive phase 2 data in either SLS or noninfectious anterior uveitis However, we can provide no assurances that we will satisfy the conditions for the Tranche B Loan.
 The loan agreement contains customary affirmative and negative covenants and events of default.
 Affirmative covenants include, among others, covenants requiring us to maintain our legal existence and governmental approvals, deliver certain financial reports and maintain insurance coverage.
 Negative covenants include, among others, restrictions on transferring any part of our business or property, changing our business, including changing the composition of our executive team or board of directors, incurring additional indebtedness, engaging in mergers or acquisitions, paying dividends or making other distributions, making investments and creating other liens on our assets and other financial covenants, in each case subject to customary exceptions.
 If we default under the terms of the loan agreement, including failure to satisfy our operating covenants, the lender may accelerate all of our repayment obligations and take control of our pledged assets, potentially requiring us to renegotiate our agreement on terms less favorable to us or to immediately cease operations.
 Further, if we are liquidated, the lender's right to repayment would be senior to the rights of the holders of our common stock.
-The lender could declare a default upon the occurrence of any event that they interpret as of our common stock to decline.
+The lender could declare a default upon the occurrence of any event that they interpret as a material adverse effect as defined under the loan agreement.
+Any declaration by the lender of an event of default could significantly harm our business and prospects and could cause the price of our common stock to decline.
 If we raise any additional debt financing, the terms of such additional debt could further restrict our operating and financial flexibility.